Jimmie Johnson Bio And Facts

-One of the most successful drivers in NASCAR history, Jimmie Johnson is still competing full time in the open-wheel IndyCar Series today.
-Tied with Richard Petty and Dale Earnhardt for the most NASCAR Cup Series Championship titles ever, Johnson is arguably the best stock car racing driver of the modern era.
+Tied with Richard Petty and Dale Earnhardt for the most NASCAR Cup Series Championship titles ever, Jimmie Johnson is arguably the best stock car racing driver of the modern era.
 But who is Jimmie Johnson in NASCAR?
-Keep reading to learn more about the champion whose legend is still being written.
+Keep reading to learn more about the most dominant NASCAR champion in this century.

 Jimmie Johnson grew up in El Cajon, California, where he started racing off-road motorcycles at age four.
 At seven, he won the championship in the 60cc class.
 After that, he began racing buggies and off-road sport trucks in various classes of the Mickey Thompson Entertainment Group (MTEG) Stadium Racing Series.